nestdotland/docs/docs/nest/README.md

 ## How does it work?

 Using Nest, you can publish your Deno modules to the [Arweave Permaweb](https://www.arweave.org/), where they can _never_ be deleted or modified.
-With this feature, you can make sure that your users' modules will never recieve unintended modifications or be maliciously manipulated.
+With this feature, you can make sure that your users' modules will never receive unintended modifications or be maliciously manipulated.

 ## What are the benefits of Nest.land?